shopware5/devdocs/source/sysadmins-guide/shopware-5-performance-for-sysadmins/index.md

 Nginx has been known to run Shopware on several server setups.
 If you wish to, you can use this web server instead of Apache.
 Note that this setup is not supported, so our support team will not be able to assist you should you run into problems with it.

 The [following post](http://nginx.com/blog/tuning-nginx/) on the official nginx blog might be a good place to start if you are looking for performance tips for your nginx configuration.
+You can also use the [nginx configuration for Shopware](https://github.com/bcremer/shopware-with-nginx) provided by [Benjamin Cremer](https://github.com/bcremer).

 ## PHP